brandonfonseca/Netflix-Chrome-Extension/README.md

 2. Clone this repository into a local directory on your computer

 3. In the root directory of this project create a file called `config.json`.
-In this file add your API key (generated in step 1) using the following format:
+In this file add your API key (generated in step one) using the following format:

 ```
 {